chrischernoff/batch-optimizer/README.md

 brew install imageoptim-cli
 ```
 4. Download [png-optimizer droplet](https://github.com/chrischernoff/png-optimizer/raw/master/png-optimizer.app.zip) and put it somewhere handy (I have it in the Applications folder and saved in the dock).
-5. Drop a folder containing at least 1 PNG onto the droplet.
-The PNGs in this folder will be **overwritten** with the optimized ones.
+5. Drop a file, multiple files, or a folder containing PNGs on the droplet.
+All source files will be **overwritten** with the optimized ones.
 6. When you receive a push notification telling you your images are optimized, you're good to go!
-While it's processing, you'll see a spinning gear in your menubar, the ImageOptim app will also open and close on its own, this is normal.
+While it's processing, you'll see a spinning gear in your menubar, the ImageOptim.app will also open and close on its own, this is normal.